Ephesians

 dia + gen. "through [his blood]" - through, by means of [the blood of him].
 Instrumental / means.

 kata + acc. "in accordance with" - according to.
 Expressing a standard, and thus the idea that redemption is shaped by its relation to the wealth of God's grace; "it is here that God's grace is found in all its richness", Cassirer.
-The preposition may sometimes express cause/reason; "because of the wealth of his grace", Barclay.
+The preposition may sometimes express cause / reason; "because of the wealth of his grace", Barclay.

-thV caritoV (iV itoV) gen. "of [God's] grace" - of the grace [of him].
+thV caritoV (iV itoV) gen. "of [God's] grace" - [the wealth] of the grace [of him].
 The genitive is adjectival, probably attributed, "the full and gracious grace", Phillips, or epexegetic, "the wealth / abundance which is his grace."

 hJV gen. pro. "that" - which.
 Introducing a relative clause.
 As with most translations, the NIV has taken the verb eperisseusen, "he lavished", as transitive and the pronoun as the accusative object of the verb attracted to the genitive caritoV, "grace"; "which he abounded to us" = "which he made to overflow to us", Cassirer.
 The AV, "wherein he hath abounded toward us", treats the verb as intransitive and the pronoun as a dative attracted to the genitive "grace".